 Last year I wrote a huge college shopping list, and it remains my most popular post today!
 Because the list is so big though, some of the items are more necessary than others, and for those with small dorms, several items listed would be impossible to fit (I wish my dorm was big enough for a futon!).
 So to simplify things a bit, I’ve narrowed that list down to 12 items I couldn’t have lived without in my dorm.
 These items will work for any dorm, big or small, and a few aren’t even on my original list.
-I’ve included links to a few of my favorite choices, some of which I own myself!
+I’ve included links to a few of my favorite choices, most of which I own myself!

 6. A custom first aid kit: You know your body better than a big company making first aid kits, so I would definitely DIY this one.
 I grabbed a small storage container and all the medicines I tend to use throughout the year, as well as the basics like bandages.
 Some of you might have specific medicines you need to take, but to start I would include pain relievers, allergy meds, stomachache meds, itch reliever, and sleeping pills if necessary!
 You can also start with a mini kit like this and grow it as necessary.

 7. Drawer liners: You’d be amazed at how much dust ends up in drawers over a summer of not being used.
 I’m all about keeping things sanitary, so I put drawer liners in every drawer my dorm came with.
 They also keep things from shifting around, so no more reorganizing every time you open one!

 8. Moveable storage: Most dorm rooms are pretty small, meaning space for storage is super limited and you often have to move big stuff around to exercise/work/live.
 I LOVE this 3-tier rolling cart because it fits basically anywhere I need it!
 I styled it in my dorm tour post as a mini pantry, which you can find here.